 - Doowop Progression: "Donna".

-- Gratuitous Spanish: Well, he was from Mexican descent so Spanish came natural to him.
+- Gratuitous Spanish: Ironically, while him being from Mexican descent would make it seem that Spanish came natural to him, he was actually raised as an English speaker, so Valens practically couldn't speak much Spanish at all.
+He had to learn and sing the lyrics of "La Bamba" phonetically.
 But at the time all rock 'n' roll songs were sang in English.
 To release a song like "La Bamba" and sing it entirely in Spanish was quite daring at the time.

 - Pop-Cultural Osmosis: Valens is always named in one breath along with Buddy Holly and The Big Bopper, due to them all dying in the same plane accident.